Larimer County, Colorado Land For Sale (684 results)

 Larimer County - 534 Blackfoot Road, Red Feather Lakes, CO

-Just over an hour NW of Fort Collins and in the sought after mountain enclave that is Crystal Lakes, this beautiful mountain home on just under 1.5 acres just might surprise you.
-With over 2100 sqft of usable space on 3 levels, this well thought out home brings nature indoors.
+Just over an hour NW of Fort Collins and in the sought after mountain enclave that is Crystal Lakes, this beautiful riverfront mountain home on just under 1.5 acres just might surprise you.
+With over 2100 sqft of space on 3 levels, this well thought out home brings nature indoors.
 Positioned perfectly on the property, and with large windows to bring in the views, there is room for family and guests to enjoy the Colorado mountains year round.

 Land